Congratulations to the 2017-18 Undergraduate Thesis Award Winners!

 Timothy Cunningham’s “Classical Scholarship in the Early Modern World: An Examination of Erasmus’s Editions of Seneca” (advisors: Ada Palmer, Shadi Bartsch-Zimmer) demonstrates that text-editing in the sixteenth century was both a highly technical and a potentially unsettling business.
 Erasmus’s editions of Seneca cleared away many old fallacies, including some that had been convenient for bridging the classical and Christian worlds, and gave moderns a new ancestor.
 Their role in nascent print culture is here shown with precision and learning.

-The Stevanovich Institute on the Formation of Knowledge (SIFK) is delighted to announce an annual $1000 undergraduate thesis award starting in the 2017-18 academic year.
+The Institute on the Formation of Knowledge launched its annual $1000 undergraduate thesis award in the 2017-18 academic year.

-The work will be judged by a panel of SIFK faculty.
-The deadline to apply is May 1, 2018.
-The winner will receive an award of $1000, and a description of the winning thesis and its author will also be posted on the SIFK website.
+The work will be judged by a panel of Institute faculty.
+The deadline to apply is May 1, 2019.
+The winner will receive an award of $1000, and a description of the winning thesis and its author will also be posted on the Institute’s website.
 The application process will include submission of your thesis, an up-to-date c.v., and a one-page statement describing how you have transcended the normative restrictions of your major(s) and explaining your inspiration, methodology, and conclusions.

-The 2017-18 application cycle is now open.
+The 2018-19 application cycle will open Winter 2019.
 Please send any questions to email@example.com